|Technopolis Group||Partner, Health & Life Sciences||United Kingdom|

 From healthy ageing to lifelong approach: Towards better prevention and integrated care pathways

 Peter has a wide-ranging interest in linking innovative science and technology to policy and business applications.
 Peter has led a number of evaluations and strategic studies of national and EU policies and programmes focussing on the scientific, economic, and societal impacts arising as a result of these interventions.
 Peter trained originally as a chemical engineer and obtained MEng degree from Budapest University of Technology and Economics.
 Peter also holds a DPhil degree from the University of Oxford and an MBA from Imperial College Business School.
 Prior to joining Technopolis Group, Peter was an academic researcher at the University of Cambridge, University of Sussex and at the CNRS in France.

-Peter is currently pursuing studies into the silver economy and active and healthy ageing, as he believes that there are many opportunities across the public and private sectors where new technologies and services can transform the lives of older people.
+Peter is currently leading the evaluation of the UK’s Healthy Ageing Challenge Programme.
+He believes that there are many opportunities across the public and private sectors where new technologies and services can transform the lives of older people.
 This transformation is just starting, and it will open up new directions for future social progress and economic growth.